myon-bioinformatics/AttentionToJapaneseBeginners/README.md

 ## 😖Cause
 🚴‍♂️(ENG)

-🤖The followings are the causes☞
+🤖The followings are the causes🤖☞
 - Even though it appears as a single character, issues can arise due to the actual character consisting of two or more bytes.

 - About Shift_JIS (SJIS, cp932) character encoding, representative characters include those with a second byte of 0x5c, such as "\\".